equitymarkets/AirFares/README.md

 #### PROJECT DATA BASE

 For the database we will be using NoSQL, or non-relational database specifically, MongoDB with PyMongo.
-After cleaning, the csv's will be loaded through the terminal in the resources folder that holds the csvs, then analyzed using a Jupyter Notebook.
+After cleaning, the csvs will be loaded through the terminal in the resources folder that holds the csvs, then analyzed using a Jupyter Notebook.

 #### THE PROJECT IN STEPS